 The best places to watch the Symphony of Lights extravaganza are the harbor front areas near Hong Kong Cultural Centre in Tsim Sha Tsui or Golden Bauhinia Square in Wan Chai.

 Operating hours: Every evening at 8 pm.

-If you feel like splurging a bit, treat yourself to drinks or a meal onboard one of the cruise liners as you watch the Symphony of Lights from the water?
+If you feel like splurging, why not treat yourself to drinks or a meal onboard one of the cruise liners as you watch the Symphony of Lights from the water?
 In fact, no Hong Kong experience would be complete without enjoying this activity.
 Trust me, you won’t regret it.

 3. Shop ’till you drop in Kowloon

 Hong Kong offers some of the best shopping experiences in the world.
 Which is most probably why it is renowned as a shopper’s paradise; no matter your budget.
 Whether you’re looking for high-end fashion or bargain hunting, you’ll have no problem getting your fair share of retail therapy here.
 Head to our favorite shopping spots below to make the most of your visit.

 The Golden Mile

 The Golden Mile, also better known as Nathan Road is the main thoroughfare of the Kowloon peninsula.
 It’s notorious for its neon lights, as well as being the best shopping area in Hong Kong.
 With tons of shops and restaurants, you can easily spend hours browsing, shopping or simply watching the crowds.
 No matter how deep your pockets are, the Golden Mile has it all; from that Chanel bag you’ve been dying to buy to cheap Chinese trinkets and other great bargains.

 Temple Street Market